dashakrolik/surf-forecast-backend/README.md

 - GET: /beaches - overview of all the beaches in the database.
 - GET: /beaches/{id} - find a beach by id.
+- POST: /beaches - add a new beach to the database.
-- DELETE /beaches/{id} - delete a beach from the database .
+- DELETE /beaches/{id} - delete a beach from the database.